vivek2584/tinydb.c/README.md

 attempt to make a SQLite clone from scratch in C     (why? because im a big nerd)

+\>this implementation can currently read entries from a file / write entries to a file on disk

 basic structure :-

 \> parse the query through a tokenizer and parser to create a "bytecode"